Home

 I use Family Tree DNA for most of my testing.
 To learn why I choose to spend my money with this company read my FTDNA Review.

-For autosomal DNA testing I have used both Family Tree DNA and 23andMe.
+For autosomal DNA testing I have used Family Finder from Family Tree DNA plus 23andMeAncestryDNAMyHeritage and Living DNA.

 The International Society of Genetic Genealogy maintains a Y-DNA Testing Comparison Chart and an mtDNA Testing Comparison Chart.
 Be sure to check the date on each table to see how recently the data has been updated.

-To compare the two autosomal DNA tests see my Autosomal DNA Comparison page.
+To compare the first autosomal DNA tests see my Autosomal DNA Comparison page.

 [NOTE: My links to other sites open in new windows.
 If they don't work, check your popup blocker.]